-The fishery has a solid and precautionary harvest strategy in place with strong spatial components, accounting for the spatial distribution of sea scallops, that is responsive to the state of the stock.
+The fishery has a precautionary harvest strategy in place designed to account for the spatial distribution of sea scallops and is responsive to the state of the stock.
 All the components of the harvest strategy (monitoring, stock assessment, harvest control rules and management actions) are solid and aligned.
-The only weak point is the NGOM since this region is datapoor relative to the rest of the scallop resource, is not included within the assessment model, and there are no biological reference points set.
+The only weak point is the North Gulf of Maine (NGOM) since this region is datapoor relative to the rest of the scallop resource, is not included within the assessment model, and there are no biological reference points set.